PHPCSStandards/PHP_CodeSniffer-website/CONTRIBUTING.md

 Note that this presumes the command replacer has already run and the files have already been copied to the `_wiki` directory.

-If you only want to test the TOC generation, make sure you copy the wiki files to the `_wiki` directory before running these commands.
+If you only want to test the TOC generation, make sure you copy the Wiki files to the `_wiki` directory before running these commands.

 <p align="right"><a href="#table-of-contents">back to top</a></p>